-It is unknown whether electronic blue light can directly cause eye problems, but it may contribute.
+It isn't currently known whether electronic blue light can directly lead to eye problems, but it may contribute.

 "The average time on devices and in front of screens for adults is pushing 11 hours per day, and as such, our eyes are under a lot of digital light strain," said Dr. Sheri Rowen, an ophthalmologist and member of the Eyesafe Vision Health Advisory Board.